 With it’s ever improving the database, app refinements, and hordes of new features added regularly, Google Maps is slowly incorporating itself into our daily lives.
 Be it your daily commute to work, planning weekend trips to entire vacations, finding the local restaurant when it is open, Maps has you covered.
 However, most users only scratch the surface when it comes to using the plethora of features Maps offers for free.
-Here are 20 useful Google Maps tips and tricks to turn you into a power user.
+Here are 20 useful Google Maps tips and tricks and hidden features to turn you into a power user.

-20 Google Maps Tips and Tricks
+Google Maps Tips and Tricks and Hidden Features

 1. Save Your Home and Work addresses